 - The registration fee for the contest is $90.
 However, participants are welcome to take the first exam at no cost as a trial.
 The registration fee must be paid in full before taking the second exam and continuing in the contest.
 Please pay during registration.
 Pay Here

-Once you have registered, found a proctor, and purchased the texts, you are all set.
+- Once you have registered and found a proctor you are all set.
 The schedule of readings, video lectures, and the project is available below, along with all other necessary details.

 *Participants signing up late will be charged a $25 late registration fee.
 Additionally, any participants who miss Exam 1 must make sure that they can complete the "late alternate version" of Exam 1 before the week that Exam 2 is administered.

 ** We modify the schedule of the exams slightly if necessary to allow participants for whom the contest falls right in the middle of the summer holidays complete the contest.

 - Participants must check their email frequently for relevant and timely contest communications from firstname.lastname@example.org (make sure this address doesn’t go to spam).
 Any updates in scheduling or contest procedures will be emailed out, and participants will be immediately responsible to adhere to them.
 If a participant lacks email access, they can let us know well in advance and we will be happy to make other arrangements.

 - The registration fee must be paid by no later than Tuesday, November 1, 2022.
 Anyone is welcome to try out this contest (including the first set of readings, the first video, and the first test) before this date free of charge.
 If the payment is not made by this date, the participant will be dropped from the contest.
 If a participant decides to not continue in the program after this point, the registration cannot be refunded.